 - Welcome a more diverse ridership in a supportive, inclusive way

 - Expand the types of organizations and groups we partner with on the road

 We are committed to taking on the work that is necessary to enhance Bike & Build’s approach to our work with new perspectives that support all involved more equitably.
 We want this work to be done at every level of Bike & Build, so that the organization reflects the people most impacted by the complex and intersectional issue of affordable housing including people of color, people with disabilities and other underserved groups.

-We have included Phase 1 of our action plan below for moving the organization forward to be more diverse, equitable, and inclusive.
+We have included Phase I and Phase II of our action plan below for moving the organization forward to be more diverse, equitable, and inclusive.
 Phase 1 provides an outline of our steps towards improvement.
-Phase 2 will include metrics to measure our growth forward (ETA 2021).
+Phase 2 includes metrics to measure our growth forward.
 This necessary work for Bike & Build will not happen overnight, and it is an ongoing iterative practice of reflection and action.
 Our goals may shift as we learn and grow, and this page will exist as a living document of our progress and changes to our action steps.

 Partnering with Experts

-In order to implement organizational, programmatic, and institutional change with Bike & Build, we have begun a growth partnership with Reify Solutions, Diversity, Equity, and Inclusion (DEI) consultants, to assist us in the ongoing effort to be an equitable organization.
+In order to implement organizational, programmatic, and institutional change with Bike & Build, we have partnered with Reify Solutions, Diversity, Equity, and Inclusion (DEI) consultants, to assist us in the ongoing effort to be an equitable organization.

 We will be using 360 surveys, focus groups, and coaching to create benchmarks and accountability metrics to support the holistic DEI initiatives within the organization.

 Check out the Build Equity: Benchmark Report which aims to capture the current state of diversity, equity, and inclusion at Bike & Build.

 Engaging with individuals from various identities including race, ethnicity, gender identity, socioeconomic status, sexual orientation and geographic location.